• Full-year operating income of $103.2 million, up 16% from $88.7 million in 2014

 • Closed the acquisition of Westech Vac Systems, Ltd., a Canadian manufacturer of high-quality, rugged vacuum trucks.

-View complete release
+View the complete release